Skip to Content

 Did you make this recipe?
 Leave a star rating and let me know in the comments!
 You can also leave a photo/comment on this pin for others to see.

-Key Ingredients for Apple Muffins
+Ingredients for GF Apple Muffins

 • Apple Cider – I love the extra apple flavor that apple cider brings to this recipe.
 It’s a more intense flavor than regular apple juice.
 Bonus, using apple cider in place of milk makes these muffins naturally dairy free!

-• Fresh Apple – Use a good baking apple in this recipe so the apple holds it’s shape and texture.
+• Fresh Apple – Use a good baking apple in this recipe so the apple holds its shape and texture.
 See my recommendations for baking apples here.

 • Spices – These muffins are loaded with flavor thanks to cinnamon, nutmeg, and allspice.
 I probably should have called these Apple Cinnamon Muffins!